Is Delta-8 Legal in Alabama?

 Some argue that this form of isomerization is unnatural and automatically synthetic.
 For clarity, the process involves refluxing CBD in toluene or another organic solvent.
 But nothing in the IFR bans this.
 Sure, it’s sneaky, but it’s not a clear breach of the rules.

-Spice absolutely is synthetic.
+Spice is synthetic.
 This super-strength, highly addictive, and even fatal product contains synthetic cannabinoids with no natural origin.
 Spice is manufactured entirely in the lab.

 That sounds much more like what the IFR was targeting than delta-8.
 But equally, that’s not to say the DEA is okay with a legal delta-8 market and won’t try restricting it in the future.